willwh/osmf/apps/samples/framework/HelloWorld/readme.txt

 A. Overview

-This sample application demonstrates the simplest possible application that can be build with the OSMF (see HelloWorld.as).
+This sample application demonstrates the simplest possible application that can be built with the OSMF (see HelloWorld.as).
 The sample is gradually extended, to demonstrate additional framework
 features:

+HelloWorld.as: Uses MediaPlayerSprite to play a video.
+HelloWorld2.as: Uses MediaPlayer and MediaContainer instead of MediaPlayerSprite.
-HelloWorld2.as: Centers the content.
+HelloWorld3.as: Same as HelloWorld2, but centers the content.
-HelloWorld3.as: Plays a video, then shows a SWF, then plays another video.
-HelloWorld4.as: Uses MediaElement and DisplayObjectTrait, rather than MediaContainer.
+HelloWorld4.as: Uses MediaElement and DisplayObjectTrait, rather than MediaPlayerSprite.
 HelloWorld5.as: Uses MediaPlayer and DisplayObjectTrait, rather than MediaContainer.
+HelloWorld6.as: Uses LightweightVideoElement instead of VideoElement to minimize player size.
+HelloWorld7.as: Plays a video, then shows a SWF, then plays another video.

 For more detail on this sample, please refer to: http://blogs.adobe.com/osmf/2009/09/building_a_helloworld_app_with_osmf.html